lucagez/bazar/README.md

 #### Register a component: can `getState`

-A component with the ability to provide its current state have necessarily to have a valid `sync` method.
+A component with the ability to provide its current state must have a valid `sync` method.

 ```jsx